 This pricing strategy is based on the customer more than costs or competition.
 You set your prices based on what the customer thinks the value is.
+In other words, what they’re willing to pay.
 You use research to learn what the consumer uses to decide on your product.
 Understanding what they value helps you set an appropriate price and determine the right marketing strategy.

 One thing that makes this strategy difficult, especially for smaller businesses with smaller budgets and staff, is that the customer’s mindset is always changing, so it’s not research you do one time and are done.
 To stay competitive, research must be ongoing.